-Some financial decisions get made without enough thought given to the long term consequences.
-Here are some financial mistakes you can avoid:
+Some financial decisions are made without enough thought given to the long term consequences.
+TIME - a critical element for any successful long-term financial strategy - can affect different situations quite dramatically.
+Here are some financial mistakes you should try to avoid: